When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Live Chat

 ExpressVPN was one of the VPNs targeted by Russia's Roskomnadzor in 2021.
-As expected, the provider has remained committed to its fight for Internet freedom and refused to implement the country's list of blocked websites.
+As expected, the provider has remained committed to its fight for internet freedom and refused to implement the country's list of blocked websites.
+Furthermore, ExpressVPN removed all its servers from Russia to solidify its stance.

-To avoid any sanctions, ExpressVPN no longer offers servers within Russia.
 However, you can use it to connect to foreign servers and access websites no longer available in the country.
-It offers servers in neighboring countries, such as Finland, Estonia, Lithuania, and others, for a whopping 94 total countries to choose from.
+It offers servers in over 100 countries, including the UK, U.S., Canada, Australia, and many others, along with neighboring options like Finland, Estonia, Lithuania, and more.

 Since it comes with obfuscated servers, ExpressVPN works perfectly fine in countries like Russia and China, known for their aggressive stance against VPNs.
 It features lightning-fast speeds, and it's suitable for just about any purpose (including browsing the Web, streaming media, downloading torrents, and plenty more).